aaronstrong/gcp-professional-architect/labs/active-directory/README.md

     -InstallDns:$true `
     -LogPath "C:\Windows\NTDS" `
     -NoRebootOnCompletion:$false `
-    -ReplicationSourceDC "addc-1.contoso.local" `
+    -ReplicationSourceDC "test-us-central1-dc-01.contoso.local" `
     -SiteName "GCP-us-east1" `
     -SysvolPath "C:\Windows\SYSVOL" `
     -Force:$true
     ```
-    >**Note**: May need to set the local DNS setting to point to the IP address of addc-1.
+    >**Note**: May need to set the local DNS setting to point to the IP address of the first domain controller.

 ## Testing the Configuration